-31 Jan How to Increase Organic Traffic by 269.98% in 90 Days (Using Content You Already Have)
+31 Jan How We Increased Organic Traffic by 269.98% in 90 Days Using Content Optimization

-How to Increase Organic Traffic by 269.98% in 90 Days (Using Content You Already Have)
+How We Increased Organic Traffic by 269.98% in 90 Days Using Content Optimization

-When growing traffic, we marketers often focus on creating more content and marketing assets to get the job done.
+When growing traffic, it’s often easier to focus on creating more content and marketing assets to get the job done.

-While a regular publishing schedule is key for content marketing, optimizing your existing content should become a regular practice.
+While a reliable publishing schedule is critical for any content strategy, optimizing your existing content should become a regular practice.

-This article will describe the content optimization methodology used to help these companies get the following results from existing content:
+In this article, we’ll share the content optimization methodology we used to help an enterprise software company get the following results by optimizing their existing content: